- Patient Information:

 Potent CYP3A4 inhibitors

 Ritonavir (600 mg b.i.d.) co-administered with LEVITRA 5 mg resulted in a 49-fold increase in vardenafil AUC and a 13fold increase in vardenafil Cmax.
-The interaction is a consequence of blocking hepatic metabolism of vardenafil by ritonavir, a highly potent CYP3A4 inhibitor, which also inhibits CYP2C9.
+The interaction is a consequence of blocking hepatic metabolism of vardenafil by ritonavir, a HIV protease inhibitor and a highly potent CYP3A4 inhibitor, which also inhibits CYP2C9.
 Ritonavir significantly prolonged the half-life of vardenafil to 26 hours.
 Consequently, it is recommended not to exceed a single 2.5 mg LEVITRA dose in a 72-hour period when used in combination with ritonavir.
-[See DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS.].
+[See DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS].

 Moderate CYP3A4 inhibitors